 \section{Introduction}

 \IEEEPARstart{D}{irection}-of-arrival (DOA) estimation is a fundamental problem in many array processing applications including radar, sonar, navigation, and wireless communications \cite{van2002detection}.
 In the past decades, multiple sources DOA estimation has attracted great research interest, the majority of which concentrated on the algorithm design.
-Among them, the typical ones include multiple signal classification (MUSIC) \cite{schmidt1986multiple, rao1989performance,liu2015remarks}, estimation of signal parameters via rotational invariant techniques (ESPRIT) \cite{roy1989esprit,Han2005An,Chen2010ESPRIT}, sparsity-based algorithms \cite{malioutov2005sparse,Zhou2018Direction,Zhou2018Offgrid}, and machine learning based algorithms \cite{Elbir2020DeepMUSIC,Barthelme2021AMachine,Papageorgiou2021Deep}.
+Among them, the typical ones include multiple signal classification (MUSIC) \cite{schmidt1986multiple, rao1989performance,liu2015remarks}, estimation of signal parameters via rotational invariant techniques (ESPRIT) \cite{roy1989esprit,Han2005An,Chen2010ESPRIT}, sparse reconstruction-based algorithms \cite{malioutov2005sparse,Zhou2018Direction,Zhou2018Offgrid}, and machine learning-based algorithms \cite{Elbir2020DeepMUSIC,Barthelme2021AMachine,Papageorgiou2021Deep}.